-Once you’ve chosen the country where you want to work, the next big step is finding the right school.
-It’s common to think that this will be an easy step, after all, English teachers are in demand more than ever before; but, while it is quite true, it doesn’t mean that finding the right school is going to be a cakewalk.
+Once you’ve chosen the country where you want to teach abroad, the next big step is finding the right school.
+It’s common to think that this will be an easy step, after all, English teachers are in demand more than ever before; but, while it is quite true, it doesn’t mean that finding the right school or teaching abroad program is going to be a cakewalk.
 So remember to ask the following important questions during your interview:

 1. Will I have a contract or be freelance?